Surbhi-Kohli/PythonTut/OOP and Inheritance/7InstanceVariablesvsClassVariables.md

 emp2 = MyEmployee("Jane")
 emp3 = MyEmployee("Rohan")

+emp3.company_name="Apple India"
-emp3.company_name="Apple India" # we created instance variable of company_name for emp3, hence that will be used in print_details instead of the class variable,as that will take precedence
+# we created instance variable of company_name for emp3, hence that will be used in print_details instead of the class variable,as that will take precedence.

 # Print details of each employee
-emp1.print_details()  # Output: The name of the employee is John with raise amount: 0.08 emp2.print_details()  # Output: The name of the employee is Jane with raise amount: 0.05 emp3.print_details() print(emp2.company_name) # First instance variable is checked, since that does not exist on emp2, class variable returned emp1.print_details()
+emp1.print_details()  # Output: The name of the employee is John with raise amount: 0.08 emp2.print_details()  # Output: The name of the employee is Jane with raise amount: 0.05 emp3.print_details()

+print(emp2.company_name) # First instance variable is checked, since that does not exist on emp2, class variable returned

+emp1.print_details()

 # Print total number of employees
 print(MyEmployee.no_of_employees)  # Output: 3

 MyEmployee.company_name="Google"

 emp1.print_details() #Output: The name of the employee is John with raise amount: 0.08 in company Google emp2.print_details() # Output: The name of the employee is Jane with raise amount: 0.05 in company Google emp3.print_details() # Output: The name of the employee is Rohan with raise amount: 0.05 in company Apple India